chuckdries/sunhacks-19/slides/2-webserver.md

 This registers a function that express will call when it gets a `GET` request to the root url, `/`.

+> Functions that we pass into other functions to be called later are often called "callback functions".

 Finally, we need to tell our app to listen for requests

 ```javascript